indiainvestments/roadmap/README.md

 Have any questions or comments about items on the roadmap?

-You can read out to us on
+You can reach out to us on

 - [Discord](https://discord.gg/hqBNg4u)
 - [Reddit ModMail](https://www.reddit.com/r/IndiaInvestments/)